HomePolitics and Current AffairsShadows of Silence: Pakistan's Hidden Casualties

 The Discrepancy in Official Reporting

-The official casualty figures released by the ISPR starkly contrast with the realities documented by independent assessments carried out by Islamabad-based think tank, Centre for Research and Security Studies (CRSS) and various media reports.
+The official casualty figures released by the ISPR starkly contrast with the realities documented by independent assessments carried out by Islamabad-based think tank, Centre for Research and Security Studies () and various international media reports.
 The ISPR, reported only 142 Pakistan Army deaths, a figure significantly lower than the actual number of fatalities suffered by the Service.

-The CRSS report on the other hand provides a detailed account of the violence faced by Pakistani security forces.
+The CRSS report on the other hand provides a detailed account of the violence faced by security forces.
 In the third quarter of 2023 alone, the CRSS report detailed that 445 Pakistani security forces personnel lost their lives.
 During this period, they highlighted the acute challenges faced by the security apparatus in maintaining national security and combating terrorism.

 A report published in the Voice of America highlights that terror attacks across Pakistan killed around 500 civilians and a similar number of security forces in 2023.
-The media report further notes that 2023 was the deadliest year for Pakistani police and military forces in a decade, collectively losing more than 500 personnel in terrorist bombings and ambushes.
+The media report further notes that 2023 was the deadliest year for Pakistani and military forces in a decade, collectively losing more than 500 personnel in terrorist bombings and ambushes.

 The aforementioned is just one of numerous international media reports that shed some light on the casualties sustained by Pakistan's security apparatus.
 The 316 undisclosed security forces deaths only add to what are grim statistics.